Track2k/Terraform-AWS/README.md

-Creating a highly available and scalable architecture for web server on AWS
+Creating a highly available and scalable architecture for web server on AWS(work in progress)